SolarDrew/dkist/docs/topic_guides/units.rst

 Equivalencies
 -------------

-As described in :ref:`dkist:tutorial:astropy-and-sunpy-a-quick-primer`, `Quantity` objects can be converted from one unit to another, for example:
+As described in :ref:`dkist:tutorial:astropy-and-sunpy`, `Quantity` objects can be converted from one unit to another, for example:

 .. code-block:: python